charliecalvert/CloudNotes/Assignments/LinuxServerBasics.md

 Agent pid 1559
 ```

-**NOTE**: _Remeber that in Linux, you usually get no feedback when entering a password in the bash shell.
+**NOTE**: _Remember that in Linux, you usually get no feedback when entering a password in the bash shell.
 As a result, some users get the impression that they are not able to enter a password.
 That is not the case.
 You just need to keep typing even though you are not getting any feedback, even though you are not getting any indication that you are in fact typing your password._

 Once you are logged into the remote server, you can do everything that you can at the Pristine Lubuntu bash command prompt.
 The only difference is that you cannot, at least by default, open a GUI application.
 In particular, you cannot open **geany**.
-Instead, you should use an editor called nano that is installed by default on nearly on Ubuntu flavors of Linux.
+Instead, you should use an editor called **nano** that is installed by default on nearly on Ubuntu flavors of Linux.
 Indeed, the editor is available on most Linux distros.

 ## Setting up SSH